ameyb88/hrp-rag/backend/data/docs/amey-profile.md

 ## About

-I’m a results-driven **Full-Stack Engineer** with 13+ years of experience delivering **responsive, scalable, and user-focused web applications**.
+I'm a results-driven **Full-Stack Engineer** with 13+ years of experience delivering **responsive, scalable, and user-focused web applications**.
 My career has focused on translating complex business needs into clean, high-performing software—primarily using **Angular, TypeScript, C#.NET, and MS SQL**.

-Over the years, I’ve led complete **application overhauls**, **modernized legacy systems**, and partnered closely with **product, design, and business** teams to ship features that make measurable impact.
+Over the years, I've led complete **application overhauls**, **modernized legacy systems**, and partnered closely with **product, design, and business** teams to ship features that make measurable impact.

-Lately, I’ve been exploring the intersection of **frontend engineering and AI**, integrating **GPT-powered insights** into enterprise workflows and building **AI-assisted UI components** that improve usability, decision support, and productivity—while keeping performance, accessibility, and scalability at the forefront.
+Lately, I've been exploring the intersection of **frontend engineering and AI**, integrating **GPT-powered insights** into enterprise workflows and building **AI-assisted UI components** that improve usability, decision support, and productivity—while keeping performance, accessibility, and scalability at the forefront.

 I believe great engineering blends **clarity, empathy, and impact**.
 Whether balancing technical debt with new feature delivery, mentoring engineers, or aligning architecture with business strategy, I bring a **calm, thoughtful, and proactive mindset**.

-I’m now seeking a **Senior Software Engineer or Engineering Manager** role where I can combine **hands-on development, leadership, and AI-driven innovation** to drive quality and growth.
+I'm now seeking a **Senior Software Engineer or Engineering Manager** role where I can combine **hands-on development, leadership, and AI-driven innovation** to drive quality and growth.

 ---

 ## Values

-I believe great engineering goes beyond code — it’s about **clarity, empathy, and impact**.
+I believe great engineering goes beyond code — it's about **clarity, empathy, and impact**.

 - **Empathy first:** Build with the end user in mind and treat teammates as partners.
 - **Transparency:** Honest communication builds trust.